Back to School Sale: $100 OFF Sitewide Shop now

 Botox Injections

 Botox is a relaxing agent prepared from botulinum toxin.
-While it is mainly used for face lifting, it can be used to treat hyperhidrosis as well.
-Injecting a calculated amount of botox subcutaneously into the hypersensitive nerve endings relaxes them.
+While it is mainly used for face lifting, it can also treat hyperhidrosis.
+A calculated amount of botox is injected subcutaneously into the hypersensitive nerve endings, relaxing them.

 Consequently, there is little to no stimulation of the sweat glands.
 It is important to receive this treatment from a qualified professional.
 And one injection can help you stay sweat-free for several months.